matrix-org/matrix-spec/content/client-server-api/_index.md

 The server responds as defined in [RFC 8628 section 3.5](https://datatracker.ietf.org/doc/html/rfc8628#section-3.5):

-- While authorization is pending, the server returns an `authorization_pending` error (or `slow_down` if the client is polling too frequently).
+- While authorisation is pending, the server returns an `authorization_pending` error (or `slow_down` if the client is polling too frequently).
-- If authorization is denied, the server returns an `access_denied` error.
+- If authorisation is denied, the server returns an `access_denied` error.
 - If the device code expires, the server returns an `expired_token` error.
-- On successful authorization, the server returns a JSON object containing the access token, token type, expiration time, refresh token, and scope:
+- On successful authorisation, the server returns a JSON object containing the access token, token type, expiration time, refresh token, and scope:

 ```json